Soninke Wangara: Expansion

+The Volta basin has been important for the Wangara in several respects: it comprised some of the main gold-producing areas (Lobi, Banda) while being linked to others (in the Birim, Pra and Offin river basins, as well as in modern-day Ivory Coast).
+It marks the southern end of the long-distance trade route from Djenné and Timbuktu, and was where precious goods from the forest zone (gold, kola) were produced; it also forms the border and link between the Mande-Dyula and Hausa-Zongo linguistic and economic spheres.The Wangara founded the important Islamic centers of Kong and Bouna, as well of Begho, Bole (Boualé), Bondoukou and others on the forest fringe.
+They also had some success in the conversion of Mossi, Dagbon & Bono people.
+They were noted for their honesty and industry.

+In contemporary Ghana, "Wangara" refers to Mande speakers and those believed to be of Mande origin and associated with trade.
+Whereas the Hausa language is a lingua franca among the Zongo Settlements and Gonja, Dyula is spoken as a lingua franca in northern Ivory Coast, the south of Burkina Faso and northwestern Ghana.
+In Ghana, it is heard from Wa down to Wenchi.

 Gold Trade

 Though the Wangarans kept the location a secret to protect their monopoly, the general area of the Akan goldfields was known by the sixteenth century.
 In his Esmeraldo de Situ Orbis (1505–1508), Duarte Pacheco Pereira described the gold trade in Djenne and Bighu.
 Abul Qasim ibn Mohammed al-Ghassani in 1586 described Bighu as a place where "mines of gold and gold dust" were found.
 Sultan Muhammed Bello had an 1824 map with Bono state, Elmina, and Bighu clearly marked.

-In ancient Ghana by tradition all gold nuggets belonged to the King, leaving the gold dust for the trade.

-It made them rich & loyal.
-The tradition continued with Ghana being absorbed by the King of Mali Sundiata Keita and again with the Songhai under Askia the Great.
-Then the Pashalik of Timbuktu.
-Followed by the Fulani Jihad States.
-The tradition ended with the colonisation of Africa by Europe.

-It was the gold mined in Wangara that paid the tribute demanded from Moriscos by the Spanish crown during the Reconquista.
-When Europe found a much larger source of gold in the Americas many African states began to decline.
-Becoming the main importer of slaves instead of gold.

 In the closing years of the 18th and the opening years of the 19th century, the discoveries of Friedrich Hornemann, Mungo Park and others revived the stories of Wangara and its richness in gold.
 Geographers of that period, such as James Rennell, shifted the Wangara country far to the east and confused Idrisi's description with accounts which probably referred to Lake Chad.

-Today, many West African gold mines are rife with foreigners, corruption & human rights abuses.
-Have little oversight and zero trickle down to the people.
-Essentially dismantling any control of the gold trade Wangarans may have had left.